pitt-crc/Jupyter-Authenticator/README.md

 and **never** directly accessible by a client.

-The authenticating proxy should remove any HTTP headers from incoming requests and only apply the header to proxied requests that have been properly authenticated.
+The authenticating proxy should remove any HTTP headers from incoming requests and only apply headers to proxied requests that have been properly authenticated.